Protocol on Witness Statements

 b. disclosed to core participants and (in some instances) witnesses by making the documents available on the Inquiry’s database.

-22. Any witness who wishes to have their identity (or any of their evidence) withheld from disclosure or publication must apply for a restriction order when submitting their written statement to the Inquiry.
+22. Any witness who wishes to have their identity (or any of their evidence) withheld from disclosure or publication must apply for a restriction order when submitting their statement to the Inquiry.
 This request will be dealt with in accordance with the Inquiry’s Protocol on Redaction, Anonymity and Restriction Orders.

 Procedure for Failure by a Witness to Respond to a Rule 9 Request

-25. The Chair has powers exercisable by notice to require the provision of evidence under section 21 of the Inquiries Act 2005 (Act), including the provision of a written statement within such period as seems reasonable to the Chair (under section 21(2)(a)).
+25. The Chair has powers exercisable by notice to require the provision of evidence under section 21 of the Inquiries Act 2005 (Act), including the provision of a witness statement within such period as seems reasonable to the Chair (under section 21(2)(a)).

 26. The Chair may also issue a notice to a witness: